archethic-foundation/dex/README.md

 ```elixir
 add_pool(token1_address, token2_address, pool_creation_address)
 ```
-This action allow users to add a new pool in the router.
+This action allows users to add a new pool in the router.
 The transaction triggering this action should also add the first liquidity to a previously created pool.
 The transaction that created the pool should be a token transaction with the token definition returned by the function `get_lp_token_definition`.
 It should also have the code returned by the function `get_pool_code`.

 ```elixir
 add_farm(lp_token, start_date, end_date, reward_token, farm_creation_address)
 ```
-This action allow the Master chain of the dex to add a new farm in the router.
-The transaction triggering this action should also add the first amounr of reward token to the previously created farm.
+This action allows the Master chain of the dex to add a new farm in the router.
+The transaction triggering this action should also add the first amount of reward token to the previously created farm.
 The transaction that created the farm should be a contract transaction with the code returned by the function `get_farm_code` of the Factory contract.

 ```elixir
 update_code(new_code)